HarshT10/Tour-Company-App-in-React/README.md

 ## How much did it take to build this Project?

-- It took me around a week to make this project.
+- It took me around an hour to make this project.

 ---